Slovenia in the UN

 International peace and security

-The United Nations was primarily established to maintain international peace and security, since these are the prerequisites to stability and development.
+The UN was primarily established to maintain international peace and security, since these are the prerequisites to stability and development.
 To help countries along their arduous path from conflict to peace, Slovenia has been involved in UN peacekeeping operations since its independence.
 Slovenia also participates in operations and missions led by NATO, the EU, the OSCE, as well as in those based on other international agreements.
-For more details on Slovenia's activities, please visit International operations and missions.

 Slovenia devotes much attention to preventive diplomacy and mediation, as prevention is better than reaction to crises and armed conflicts.
 Convinced that preventive diplomacy can prevent disputes from becoming conflicts, and that mediation can prevent conflicts from escalating into armed conflicts, Slovenia strives to make these two areas more prominent within the UN.